 Redeveloping two adjoining buildings on London’s King’s Road posed a number of significant engineering challenges.
 The result is the deployment of innovative and complex structural solutions that produced a more sustainable alternative to demolition and reconstruction, while also being sympathetic to the conservation of a prominent area.

-Located in a conservation area, a major task was advising client CIT Group on the best way to achieve the floor areas and efficiencies required, while retaining as much of the existing building envelope as possible.
+The site is located in a conservation area, and hence the challenge to us was to advise the client on how best to achieve the areas and efficiencies required, whilst maintaining as much of the historical envelope as possible.

 Remodelling and refurbishment of two adjacent structures on King’s Road, Chelsea